Dublin Airport: Continuing in the 1980s and 1990s

 In 1983 Aer Lingus opened its 'Aer Lingus Commuter' division which took delivery of Shorts, Saab AB and Fokker turboprop aircraft to open regular daily domestic services to and from Ireland's smaller regional airports for the first time, as well as to serve existing routes to smaller regional airports in the United Kingdom.
 At various stages of its operations, flights were operated to several Irish regional airports to feed passengers into Aer Lingus's international network.
-These domestic destinations included Cork Airport, Shannon Airport (the "Shannon stopover"), Kerry Airport, Galway Airport, Ireland West Airport Knock, Waterford Airport, Sligo Airport and City of Derry Airport.
+These domestic destinations included Cork Airport, Shannon Airport (the "Shannon stopover"), Kerry Airport, Galway Airport, Ireland West Airport, Waterford Airport, Sligo Airport and City of Derry Airport.
 Aer Lingus Commuter has since been re-absorbed into the main company.
 The domestic routes, with the exception of Dublin-Shannon, were taken over by Aer Arann.
 Most of these routes have since been discontinued as the development of the motorway network in Ireland has resulted in significant reductions in travelling time by road.
 Aer Lingus has continued with the remaining Dublin–UK flights.

 During the 1980s, major competition, especially on the Dublin–London routes, resulted in passenger numbers swelling to 5.1 million in 1989.
 In the same year a new 8650 ft runway and a state-of-the-art air traffic control centre were opened.
 Dublin Airport continued to expand rapidly in the 1990s, with 5.5 million passengers in 1991.
 Pier A, which had been the first extension to the old terminal building, was significantly extended.
 A new Pier C, complete with air bridges, was built and as soon as this was completed, work commenced to extend it to double its capacity.
 The ground floor of the original terminal building was returned to passenger service after many years to provide additional departure gates.
 Pier D, completed in October 2007, is a dedicated low-fares boarding area and provides 14 quick turn-around stands and departure gates; these are not served by air bridges.